NillerMedDild/StudentAdministrationSystem/README.md

 - Open the solution with Visual Studio.
 - Run the solution with the `docker-compose.sh` script, or run it through Visual Studio.
 Note, if you want to switch launch method, use the `docker-clear-containers.sh` script first, to remove old containers.

-The local Swagger URL is `https://localhost:50001/swagger/index.html`, Visual Studio automatically launches it when the solution is run.
+The local Swagger URL is `https://localhost:44304/swagger/index.html`, Visual Studio automatically launches it when the solution is run with Docker Compose.

 ### Program Dependencies
 - Docker